10 Global Websites Using PHP in 2025: The Power and Potential of PHP

 1. Facebook

-Perhaps the most notorious social media web application with more than1.49 billion active users, Facebook was developed primarily using PHP.
+Perhaps the most notorious social media web application, with more than 2.11 billion daily active users, Facebook was developed primarily using PHP.

 Facebook has taken advantage of PHP’s capability to generate dynamic content in mere seconds since its founding in 2004.